NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Zone Ideal Loads Outdoor Air Standard Density Volume Flow Rate [m3/s]

-The volume flow rate of the outdoor air stream in m3/s.
+The volume flow rate of the outdoor air stream in m3/s using the standard density.
+The standard density is determined for dry air at the standard barometric pressure for the location’s elevation and a temperature of 20.0ºC.
+The standard density does not vary over time.

 #### Zone Ideal Loads Supply Air Mass Flow Rate [kg/s]